Rim032/MolecuLex/README.md

 ## Description

 This program utilizes a high-volume pipeline optimized for chunked [PUG REST](https://pubchem.ncbi.nlm.nih.gov/docs/pug-rest) requests at incraments of 256 compounds.
 It hosts a robust chemoinformatics suite through providing metrics on molecular composition, topological polar surface area (TPSA), electronic partial charges, and so much more, alongside Lipinski Rule of Five screening.
-Data is able to be rapidly organized and exported through a .CSV file pipeline for molecule collection, database screening and more.
+Data is able to be rapidly organized and exported through a .CSV file pipeline for molecule collection, database screening, and more.
 Supporting sequential ranges, manual entry, and file parsing, it serves as a flexible and easy-to-use tool for chemists and others alike.

 ## Commands & Settings